Positive Splitting Method for the Hull & White 2D Black-Scholes Equation: Numerical Experiments

-The equation \eqref{HWPDE} degenerates at $x=0$ and it is well-known that such a behaviour pollutes the numerical solution and deteriorates the accuracy.
-An effective approach to resolve that issue is application of non-uniform meshes, refined at the area of interest.
-We present numerical results in Table \ref{t3} with an exact solution $u=x\exp(-yt)$ with $K=1024$ time layers, refining the region of $x=0$,
+The equation \eqref{HWPDE} degenerates at $x=0$ and the problem is convection-dominated in this region.
+One may consider the application of non-uniform grids, analogously to the mesh refinement approach, widely used for singularly perturbed problems \cite{GR}.
+We present numerical results in Table \ref{t3} with the exact solution $u=x\exp(-yt)$ with $K=1024$ time layers, refining the region of $x=0$,

-where $d$ is a constant ($d=X/700$ in our experiments, $h_i^x$ dominates $\hbar_y^j$ as well as $\tau$), considered in \cite{Hout,TR}.
-The mesh refinement is visualized on Figure \ref{meshrefine0} for $i=1,\dots,513$.

 The root mean square error is computed on the region $[0,0.1X] \times [\zeta,Y]$.
-One observes improvement of the rate of convergence in both norms when using the discussed non-uniform mesh.
+One observes improvement of the rate of convergence in both norms when using the discussed nonuniform mesh.

-We now solve numerically the original problem $TP1$, characterized by non-smoothness of the terminal (initial) condition \eqref{FinalC1} on an uniform spatial mesh sized $N \times N$ with $2N$ time layers.
+We now solve numerically the original problem $TP1$, characterized by non-smoothness of the pay-off \eqref{FinalC1} on an uniform spatial mesh sized $N \times N$ with $2N$ time layers.
+The boundary conditions (b.c.) in direction $y$ are derived as explained in Section \ref{DiffProblem}, see Figures \ref{bcetatp1},\ref{bcYtp1}.
 In the following Table \ref{t4} the mesh $C$-norm and $RMSE$-norm are computed w.r.t. the numerical solution on a very fine mesh sized $512 \times 512 \times 1024$.
-The boundary conditions in direction $x$ are derived by the terminal condition \eqref{BCondx}.
-The boundary conditions in direction $y$ are obtained as explained in Section \ref{DiffProblem}, see Figures \ref{bcetatp1},\ref{bcYtp1}.
-The root mean square error is computed on the region $[0.9E,1.1E] \times [\zeta,Y]$.
-The numerical solution of $TP1$ is visualized on Figure \ref{optionvaluetp1}.
+The root mean square error is computed on the region $[0.9E,1.1E] \times [\zeta,Y]$ and the numerical solution of $TP1$ is depicted in Figure \ref{optionvaluetp1}.

-The discontinuity of the terminal (initial) condition characterizes the test problems $TP2$ and $TP3$, seriously deteriorating the accuracy.
+The discontinuity of the pay-off characterizes the test problems $TP2$ and $TP3$, seriously deteriorating the accuracy.
 Table \ref{t5} shows results for $TP2$ on a non-uniform mesh, refined in the vicinity of $x=E$, and on an uniform mesh.
-Again, we use the numerical solution on the very fine mesh sized $512 \times 512 \times 1024$ as an exact solution.
-The mesh size is $N \times N$ with $2N$ time layers and the nodes are generated by the formulas \cite{Hout,TR} with $c=E/5$, see Figure \ref{meshrefineE},
+We use the numerical solution on the fine grid $512 \times 512 \times 1024$ as an exact solution.
+The mesh size is $N \times N$ with $2N$ time layers and the nodes are generated by the formulas \cite{Hout,TR} with $c=E/5$

 while the root mean square error is computed on the region $[0.9E,1.1E] \times [\zeta,Y]$.
-Again, the boundary conditions in direction $y$ are obtained as explained in Section \ref{DiffProblem}, Figures \ref{bcetatp2}, \ref{bcYtp2}, while the numerical solutions for $TP2$ and $TP3$ are shown on Figures \ref{optionvaluetp2}, \ref{optionvaluetp3} respectively.
+Again, the boundary conditions in direction $y$ are obtained as explained in Section \ref{DiffProblem}, Figures \ref{bcetatp2}, \ref{bcYtp2}, while the numerical solutions for $TP2$ and $TP3$ are shown in Figures \ref{optionvaluetp2}, \ref{optionvaluetp3} respectively.

 We now present numerical experiments for $\zeta=0$ - a particularly interesting case since one considers degeneration in $y$-direction.
 The boundary condition on $y=0$ is obtained by taking in consideration the deterministic growth of the asset when volatility is zero and therefore we obtain